cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - x = x' / y'
 - y = (B' * x' - 1) / (B' * x' + 1), where B' = 1 / sqrt(B) = 4 / (a - d)

-For completeness, we give the inverse map in {{rational-map-inverse}}.
+For completeness, we give the inverse map in {{appx-rational-map-edw}}.
 Note that the inverse map is not used when hashing to a twisted Edwards curve.

 Rational maps may be undefined on certain inputs, e.g., when the